 Health professionals are constantly encouraging us to drink enough water to prevent dehydration.
 It is a fact that in hot weather or perhaps whilst carrying out any physical activities we tend to sweat a lot more than usual.
 As a result, our bodies need to take in more fluids in order to compensate for the losses that our bodies may suffer.
 In addition, individuals with a more physically demanding job may often require additional levels of liquid should they have a tendency to sweat a great deal.

-On average, the kidneys can flush out around 1 litre of water per hour.
+On average, the kidneys can flush out around 1 liter of water per hour.
 Drinking more than this can result in what is called ‘water intoxication’, which is a potentially fatal condition.
 Therefore you should never try and drink more than this within a one-hour timeframe.
 Read on to find out more about what water intoxication is.